jonaskuske/smoothscroll-anchor-polyfill/README.md

   }
 </style>
 ```
-> This process can also be automated using a [PostCSS plugin](https://github.com/jonaskuske/postcss-smoothscroll-anchor-polyfill), so you can write regular CSS and don't have to bother with font-families.
+> This process can be automated using a [PostCSS plugin](https://github.com/jonaskuske/postcss-smoothscroll-anchor-polyfill), so you can write regular CSS and don't have to bother with font-families.
 It just works™

 ### 2. Install the polyfill
 Because this polyfill only wires up anchor links to use the browser's native `window.scroll()` and `element.scrollIntoView()` methods, you'll need to load a polyfill providing smooth scroll to these methods in addition to the steps outlined below.